unChaz/sci-fi-5e/srd/classes/scout.md

 Beginning at 1st level, you have significant experience studying, tracking, hunting, and even talking to a certain type of enemy.

-Choose a type of favored enemy: aliens, aberrations, beasts, celestials, robots, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
+Choose a type of favored enemy: aliens, aberrations, beasts, Aliens, robots, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
 Alternatively, you can select two factions of humans as favored enemies.

 You have advantage on Wisdom (Nature) checks to track your favored enemies, as well as on Intelligence checks to recall information about them.